 Great Lakes Mussel Watch Supports the President’s Great Lakes Restoration Initiative

 The President’s Great Lakes Restoration Initiative began in 2010 and provided the financial support for the Great Lakes Mussel Watch, one of several projects of contaminant monitoring with Great Lakes basin-wide coverage.
-Mussel and sediment data are used to assess the efficacy of contamination remediation, legislation, and resource management efforts, particularly in Areas of Concern, “hot spots” identified by the Great Lakes Water Quality Agreement (Annex 2 of the 1987 Protocol).
+Mussel and sediment data are used to assess the efficacy of contamination remediation, legislation, and resource management efforts and support the Great Lakes Water Quality Agreement (Annex 2 of the 1987 Protocol).

 Why We Care